 News Construction worker killed when wall collapses on Brooklyn site The site on Myrtle Avenue where a construction site wall collapsed on Thursday, September 3.
 Photo Credit: Google Maps By ALISON FOX email@example.com @AlisonFox September 3, 2015 6:35 PM Print Share fbShare Tweet Email A construction worker was killed on Thursday, and two others were injured, when a wall collapsed in Bedford Stuyvesant, police said.
 The 19-year-old worker, who was not immediately identified, was killed when cinder block wall from a Myrtle Avenue construction site fell at just after 11:30 a.m.
 He was taken to Brooklyn Hospital where he was pronounced dead.
 Work on the building, which is slated to be four-stories tall and have both residential and commercial uses, started in July, said a Department of Buildings spokesman.
 The building had one previous violation for failing to maintain the facade in a code-compliant manner, the spokesman said.
 Two other people were injured in the collapse, near Franklin Avenue, and were taken to Kings County Hospital in stable condition.
 By ALISON FOX firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.